twurple/twurple/docs/migration/index.md

 ## Pass cheermote formatting options directly to the respective methods

 It was previously possible to add defaults for displaying cheermotes to the {@ApiClient}.
-These defaults were removed - now you have to pass all display options to {@HelixCheermoteList#getCheermoteDisplayInfo}.
+These defaults were removed - now you have to pass all display options to {@HelixCheermoteList#getCheermoteDisplayInfo} and {@HelixCheermoteList#parseMessage}
+as well as {@TwitchPrivateMessage#parseEmotesAndBits}.

 ## Remove use of the `preAuth` and `initialScopes` properties in {@ApiConfig}